eleanorbucke21/Snappy-Barber/README.md

  ### Index Page
  Input | Output
     --- | ---
- Clicked on Gallery in navigation bar. | It went to the Gallery page.
- Clicked on Contact in navigation bar. | It went to the Contact page.
- Clicked on Facebook icon in Footer.  | It opened Facebook in a new tab.
- Clicked on Instagram icon in Footer.  | It opened Instagram in a new tab.
- Clicked on Twitter icon in Footer.  | It opened Twitter in a new tab.
+ Clicked on Gallery in navigation bar. | It went to the Gallery page Clicked on Contact in navigation bar. | It went to the Contact page Clicked on Facebook icon in Footer.  | It opened Facebook in a new tab Clicked on Instagram icon in Footer.  | It opened Instagram in a new tab Clicked on Twitter icon in Footer.  | It opened Twitter in a new tab

  ### Gallery Page
  Input | Output